JanssenProject/jans/README.md

 - [Support](#support)

-## What is Janssen Project
+## What is the Janssen Project

-Janssen Project is a cloud native digital identity platform.
+The Janssen Project is a cloud native digital identity platform.
 Using Janssen, applications can quickly integrate basic to advance authentication and authorization flows.
 Janssen supports

 - **Social login**: Janssen implements OAuth2 and enables applications to quickly integrate social logins
 - **Two factor authentication**: Janssen implements FIDO2 standards to enable applications to use two factor authentication